Skip to main content

 • grinding

-• “Finished it like 3 times, all achievements not grinding necessary, it was great for the average 40+ hour worker that barely has time to play constantly and can't be a bummer like the good old days, keep it up.”
+• “Finished it three times; all achievements require no grinding, great for the average 40+ hour worker who barely has time to play.”

-• “Gutted the weapon selection and pretty much removed any meaningful upgrades, removed the enemy variety, and pretty much shove you down a hall ala RE6 until you end up in an area that has little to no meaningful exploration and what little it does offer is the most tedious version of 'get this item to get this item to unlock this door' that Resident Evil has probably ever done.”
+• “Gutted the weapon selection and pretty much removed any meaningful upgrades, removed the enemy variety, and pretty much shove you down a hall ala Resident Evil 6 until you end up in an area that has little to no meaningful exploration and what little it does offer is the most tedious version of "get this item to get this item to unlock this door" that Resident Evil has probably ever done.”

 • stability

-• “From a technical standpoint, the developers have done a marvelous job.
-Playing on an enthusiast machine, I enjoyed a visually striking game that was basically bug free and running at a high framerate with both path tracing and DLAA.”
+• “From a technical standpoint the devs have done a marvellous job, playing on an enthusiast machine I enjoyed a visually striking game basically bug free and running at a high framerate with both path tracing and DLAA.”

-• “On release, the game ran flawlessly bug free with great optimization; using frame generation x2 I was lucky to have played RE Requiem using path tracing while still experiencing high frame rate with best settings enabled (shadows set to medium).”
+• “On release the game ran flawlessly bug free with great optimisation; using frame generation x2 I was lucky to have played RE Requiem using path tracing while still experiencing high frame rate with best setting enabled (shadows set to medium).”

-• “I constantly get a fatal crash error, and I spend more time troubleshooting the game than actually playing it.”
+• “I constantly get a fatal crash error and spend more time troubleshooting the game than actually playing it.”

 • humor